rajivtuli2512/ai-semantic-kernel/Instructions/Labs/03-create-plugins.md

 ### Create a flight booking plugin

-Now you create a plugin class for your travel agent.
+Now you create a plugin class for your travel assistant.
 The class includes functions to search for available flights and book a selected flight for the user.
 A `flights.json` file is included in the project which contains some sample flight information.

 > **Tip**: As you add code, be sure to maintain the correct indentation.